Welcome to the Unchosen Modern Day Slavery Short Film Competition 2014:

 - We don’t expect you to cover all of the details of the case study- how and what you present of the case study is up to you- however you must indicate which case study you have based your film upon and this should be apparent when watching the film.

 Eligibility: how do I enter?

 - The competition is open to any film maker of any age, from any country.

-- Complete the ‘Register interest’ form and return by May 23rd 2014.
+- Complete the ‘Register interest’ form and return.